floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

-IMHO it would be better if instead of Vulkan 1.4 we'd be at Vulkan 4.0 now, with the assumption that each major version is breaking backward compatibility (similar to how D3D versioning worked before D3D12 - btw, where's D3D13 and D3D14 Microsoft?!?! - they're both long overdue!).
-Such major breaking versions with removal of deprecated cruft, extensions that had been merged into the core API and support for outdated GPUs would make it *much* easier to work with Vulkan if you hadn't followed it's development closely since 1.0 (which is the exact same problem that OpenGL suffers from).
+IMHO it would be better if instead of Vulkan 1.4 we'd be at Vulkan 4.0 now, with the assumption that each major version is breaking backward compatibility (similar to how D3D versioning worked before D3D12 - btw, where's D3D13 and with removal of deprecated cruft, extensions that had been merged into the core D3D14 Microsoft - they're both long overdue!).
+Such major breaking API versions which remove extensions that had been incorporated into the core API and also remove support for API features that appease outdated GPU architectures would make it *much* easier to work with Vulkan for somebody who hasn't closely followed each API change since 2016 (which is the exact same problem that OpenGL suffers from).

 For example, the Vulkan implementation on my laptop currently exposes 177(!) extensions, many of those are redundant because they had been incorporated into the core API in minor Vulkan versions.
-I really don't understand why such 'redundant' extensions are listed when I'm specifically asking for a specific version of the Vulkan API anyway - and the same should be true for API features and types.
+I really don't understand why such 'redundant' extensions are listed when I'm specifically asking for a specific version of the Vulkan API anyway - and the same should be true for API features and type declarations.
 For instance why does the Vulkan header expose synchronization1 structs and function prototypes when I'm using synchronization2?
 At the least let me define the intended Vulkan API version before including `<vulkan.h>` and don't include the deprecated cruft from older API versions.
-Such 'minor version scoping' would immediately improve the developer experience dramatically without having to change the entire versioning philosophy.
+Such 'version scoping' would immediately improve the developer experience dramatically without having to change the entire versioning philosophy.